Back to all blogs

 1. The Limitation of TSH-Only Testing

 The TSH test measures the pituitary gland's response, not the thyroid's actual output.
 It is an indirect marker.
-You could have a "normal" TSH, but if your thyroid is struggling to produce enough T4, or if your body cannot convert that T4 into the active T3 hormone, you will still experience symptoms.
-Without checking Free T4 (FT4) and Free T3 (FT3), the "active" components of the system remain invisible.
+You could have a "normal" TSH, but if your thyroid is struggling to produce enough T4, or if your body cannot convert that T4 into active T3, you will still experience symptoms.
+Without checking Free T4 (FT4) and Free T3 (FT3), the active components of the system remain invisible.

 2. The "Normal" vs. "Optimal" Range Debate